DincaToni/React-based-Weather-App/README.md

 # React-based-Weather-App

 This project represents a simple weather app created with **React.js**.
 In the creation of this app, I had to fetch Data from API, to make connexions between the user input and the fetched API data, and to present the output.
 I also had to use basic HTML, CSS, and Bootstrap knowledge.
+*The .env_sample represents the place where the API should be.
+My real .env file is ignored*

 Below you have the standard 'Create React App' README. **Hope you have a nice day! ;)**